mmbman/Katagiri/1982-11-24-Blue-Cliff-Record-Case-35.md

 [Previous](1982-11-17-Blue-Cliff-Record-Case-34) \|
 [Next](1984-03-21-Mindfulness-Talk-1)

 #### Katagiri Roshi discusses Case 35 of the *Blue Cliff Record*, in which an obscure monk has a spiritual discussion with the Bodhisattva of Wisdom.
 Can we settle our uncertainties?
 Can we accept our lives in terms of infinity?
 Or will we be like a lion running around in a cage?
 If we find ourselves in a cage, how should we practice?
 Also: does it matter how many people come to our Zen Center?
-Does if matter what kind of people they are?
+Does it matter what kind of people they are?
 Do we make distinctions or not?
 Where is the boundary between subject and object?

 <a href="https://www.mnzencenter.org/the-dainin-katagiri-audio-archive/blue-cliff-record-case-35" target="_blank">Listen to this talk on mnzencenter.org</a>